nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/arc-manager/view-ARCs.md

 ---

 Use the `Your Arcs` check-box (Fig. 2) to filter the list of ARCs for those in which you are member and your own ARCs.
-Your own ARCs are again highlighted in yellow.
+Your own ARCs are again highlighted in color.

 ---